 April lesson plans for middle school ELA need to be VERY engaging.
 April can be a difficult month.
 Spring has arrived, and students (and their teachers) find the pull of the warm breezes and golden sunshine more than a little enticing.
 With this draw away from the classroom, it becomes all the more important that your curriculum has a draw of its own.

-So today let’s talk about lessons and materials that keep our students’ focus.
+So today let’s talk about lessons and materials that keep our students’ focused.
 Check out these April lesson plans for middle school ELA.

-During the month of April, my classes focus on two very important skill sets:
+During the month of April, my classes focus on these important skill sets:

-This resource contains 5 high-interest lessons to help students understand what fake news is and how to spot it.
+Fake News Unit – This resource contains 5 high-interest lessons to help students understand what fake news is and how to spot it.
 This resource contains individual PDFs of student pages to assist with online learning i.e. Google Classroom™ as well as Google Slides™ formatted lessons for 1:1 schools.
 Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 - What is Media Literacy?